 Dr. Gebreyohanns’s research focuses on addressing the disparity in neurological care globally, especially in Sub-Saharan Africa which carries a disproportionate burden of Non Communicable Diseases of which neurological diseases are the leading cause of disability.
 He has tapped into the large presence of the Ethiopian community in Dallas to research the gap in awareness of neurological disorders such as stroke in order to design interventional tools that can be applied in the larger population in Ethiopia.
 This work has led him to create the word for stroke in the Ethiopian language of Amharic as well as tools for recognition of signs and symptoms of stroke.
 In addition to his work in Global Neurology and Telemedicine, he is involved in several trials with a main focus in secondary prevention of strokes.

 Dr. Gebreyohanns, an experienced stroke specialist is recognized as a clinician, educator, mentor and leader who demonstrates “outside the box” approaches to address challenges.
 One such a projects he is known for is the Bahir Dar Outreach for Neuroscience Education, ‘BORNE Initiative’, a global outreach initiative he launched to address the disparity in neurological care in a region of Ethiopia where seven million people had no access to a neurologist.
 He designed a model which envisioned academic institutional education and research married to collaborations with health professionals across different specialties and institutions through direct teaching and distance learning to build a self-sufficient infrastructure for neurological education and clinical care.
 As part of this initiative, Dr. Gebreyohanns created a Global Neurology Elective for residents where residents and faculty travel to Ethiopia and exchange clinical experiences with the host institution and build their cultural competence.
 Through his leadership, a formal affiliation was established between UT Southwestern and Bahir Dar University.
-His efforts are recognized by his peers outside the institution and has earned him a leadership role in the Global Executive Committee for Mission Thrombectomy (MT 2020) as a co-chair for Ethiopia whose mission is building systems of care globally for thrombectomy and stroke care.
+His efforts are recognized by his peers outside the institution and has earned him a leadership role in the Global Executive Committee for Mission Thrombectomy (MT 2020) as a co-chair for Sub-Saharan Africa whose mission is building systems of care globally for thrombectomy and stroke care.